Has the wooden skyscraper revolution finally arrived?

 The most contentious question remains fire risk.
 The National Association of State Fire Marshals, for instance, opposed the recent update to the International Building Code, citing a lack of requisite fire testing, among other concerns.
 In a statement, the organization said the changes were the result of "professional judgment" rather than science, adding that allowing larger wooden structures "without proper testing and justification" was "premature and would impact the fire suppression environment significantly."

 The concrete industry has also been a vocal critic.
 According to Build With Strength, a US coalition formed by the National Ready Mixed Concrete Association, cross-laminated timber is as "an unproven material that poses major fire risks, especially in high-rise construction."
 In addition to concerns about deforestation, the group says sprinklers are ineffective at preventing blazes from spreading through wood buildings.
-They also cite research suggesting that exposed CLT panels can lead to the "re-flare and re-growth" of fires.
+It also cites research suggesting that exposed CLT panels can lead to the "re-flare and re-growth" of fires.

 Supporters of mass timber, however, contend that it's not only safe -- it's actually preferable, as wood burns in a more predictable way.